felix-codexyz/azure-policy-as-code/docs/setup-guide.md

 3. Enter your email address
 4. Click "Create organization"

-**Important**: Remember your organization name as you'll need it in the Terraform configuration files.
+**Important**: Remember your organization name as you\`ll need it in the Terraform configuration files.

 ### Step 3: Create Workspaces